stas/thesis/before/0_title.md

     at the\\
       Babeș-Bolyai University\\
-      \textit{Faculty of Mathematics and Computer Science}
+      Faculty of Mathematics and Computer Science

     \vspace{2cm}